 Tech DemosTechnology In session 1 of TED2013, we are meeting many new robots.
 First, we watched the amazing clip above of a troupe of tiny humanoid Nao robots dancing intricate choreography in unison.
 (They were presented by Bruno Maisonnier of Aldebaran Robotics at TEDxConcorde and beamed straight to the TED stage.)
 Culture The Best Props at TED TED2013, “The Young.Interactive Design EraIt’s all moving so quickly.
 Just yesterday, we were amazed by the miracle of making calls from our cars.
 Now we’re furious when our 4G cuts out while streaming an HD video on a four-inch touch screen, just because we’re 50 feet underground riding the subway.
 Connecting is a short documentary by Bassett & Partners and Microsoft that explores how our lives (and our gadgets) have and will change in a more connected world.
 As you watch, you’ll see a general consensus on a few really important points.
 Our phones demand too much attention, detracting from our real experiences.
+When you mix all of these ideas into a blender, you definitely spot some dichotomies--how can we pull our attention from our phones when the Internet is a superorganism of all mankind’s thought?
 But that doesn’t make any of the ideas wrong.
 [Hat tip: The Creators Project]

 Eye TrackingWhat if you could move a cursor on your TV with just your eyes?
 Or turn the page of an ebook without using your hands?
 These are the promises of PredictGaze, what’s basically (and somewhat allegedly) a series of ingenious algorithms by a team of garage engineers.
 PredictGaze can work with the lousy webcam in your smartphone, tablet, or laptop, and even in low-light conditions, track your eyes and identify your face to enable all sorts of futuristic controls.
 One demo shows the iPad scrolling through eye movements alone.
 No doubt, Kinect could handle eye tracking were its cameras higher resolution.
 To be fair, all of this potential techno-magic makes me a bit skeptical that PredictGaze can work as well as advertised.
 I reached out to PredictGaze several weeks ago but never heard back, so I can’t speak to how realized these demos are.
 See more here.
 [Hat tip: Core77] [Eye Image: Morphart Creation via Shutterstock]

 Kill the PasswordYou have a secret that can ruin your life.
 It’s not a well-kept secret, either.
 Just a simple string of characters—maybe six of them if you’re careless, 16 if you’re cautious—that can reveal everything about you.
 Your email.
 Your bank account.
+Your address and credit card number.
 No matter how complex, no matter how unique, your passwords can no longer protect you.
 Look around.
 This summer, hackers destroyed my entire digital life in the span of an hour.
 The age of the password is over.
 Since that awful day, I’ve devoted myself to researching the world of online security.
 First thing I do?
 This summer I learned how to get into, well, everything.
 The common weakness in these hacks is the password.
 Passwords are as old as civilization.
 In 413 BC, at the height of the Peloponnesian War, the Athenian general Demosthenes landed in Sicily with 5,000 soldiers to assist in the attack on Syracusae.
-The first computers to use passwords were likely those in MIT’s Compatible Time-Sharing System, developed in 1961.
-Apple: OK.
+During the formative years of the web, as we all went online, passwords worked pretty well.